2023 Women's World Draughts Championship

-The 2023 Women's World Draughts Championship in international draughts was held from September 28 to October 13, 2023, in Willemstad, Curaçao under the auspices of the International Draughts Federation (FMJD).
-Sixteen players competed in the tournament, which played as a round-robin.
-The winning prize for the tournament was 20,000 euros.
+The 2023 Women's World Draughts Championship in international draughts was held from 28 September to 13 October, 2023, at the Merakii Seaview Escape Resort in Willemstad, Curaçao.
+The championship was played under the auspices of the International Draughts Federation (FMJD) as a round-robin tournament with sixteen players.
+The total prize money for the tournament was 20,000 euros.

 The tournament was characterized by number of changes in the list of participants, as a result of the suspension of the Russian and Belarusian Draughts federations, the coronavirus and visa problems.

 Viktoriya Motrichko became world champion for the first time, two points ahead of Darya Tkachenko.

-At the same place the World Draughts Championship took place simultaneously.
+The 2023 World Draughts Championship took place simultaneously at the same location.

 Rules and regulations

-The games were played in the official FMJD time rate was 90 minutes for the first 45 moves and 30 minutes for the rest of the game, followed by 30 min for the rest of the game with an addition of 30 seconds starting from 46th move.
-Conforming to the FMJD regulations, players were not allowed to agree on a draw before they both made 40 moves.
-If they did so nevertheless, the referee is obliged to decide on a 0-point for each player.
+The games were played with the official FMJD classical time control: 90 minutes for 45 moves, followed by 30 minutes for the rest of the game plus a 30-second increment per move.
+FMJD regulations prohibited players from agreeing to a draw before each had completed 40 moves; doing so required the referee to award both players 0 points.

-The final classification was based on the total points obtained.
-If two or more players had same total points to define the places, the following factors were used to define the places:
+The final rankings were determined by total points.
+If two or more players finished with the same score, the following tiebreaks were applied: